joemoose/dungeoneers.d20/docs/5 Appendix.md

 - **Deadly**: On a **critical hit**, roll damage a second time rather than ignoring all armor as with other weapons.
 If another critical hit occurs, roll damage a third time, and so on.
 - **Long-range**: If you can see the target, you can attack it.
 However, you cannot attack targets in the same zone as you.
 The exception is the *Fire Lance*; see the following Gonnes Table.
 - **Reloading**: Gonnes require an action and a **successful DEX *or* WIL check to reload**.
 Reloading requires both hands, and you can’t reload a gonne while moving or if an enemy is in the same zone.
 Mark off one ammo usage after successfully reloading.
-	- On a **critical success**, you may attack in the same action as reloading.
+	- On a **critical success**, you can attack in the same action as reloading.
 	- On a **critical failure**, mark off one (wasted) ammo usage.
 - **Noisy**: Igniting dragonpowder has loud and explosive results.
 Lesser creatures make a morale check when hearing the shot.
 Anything more intelligent will notice and investigate.